betafx/FbRemoteDb/README.md

 * No login, the right user has to be logged in or nothing will work.
 * No server-side validation of data.
-* No encryption of the data stored on the Firebase-Server, which is visible for you.
+* No encryption of the data stored on the Firebase-Server.
+Data in database is visible for you.
   Implement your custom encryption and store the key on the device.
 * Do not edit the database online on https://console.firebase.google.com, I don't know what will happen.
 Maybe your app will crash.